AlfredoSystems/Rotini-Hardware/README.md

 ## Manufacturing
 ⚠️ **Beware: we offer these files without warranty of any kind, express or implied.
 Use them at your own risk.**

 Rotini can be entirely manufactured and assembled by JLCPCB!
 They will need the gerber, BOM, and pick-and-place files found in this repo.
 The one caveat is JLC does not have a 400g accelerometer in their library.
-There are three ways to get the 400g accelerometer rotini needs on board:
-1) Order H3LIS331DL via JLCPCBs global part sourcing system well before ordering your boards.
-This is the best way to do it but will add a few weeks to the lead time.
+You will need to order H3LIS331DL via JLCPCBs global part sourcing system well before ordering your boards.
-2) Order the H3LIS331DL break out from Sparkfun.
-This can be soldered onto Rotini with standard male dupont headers.
-Easy and fast but is the least clean solution.
-3) Order H3LIS331DL chips yourself and solder them on with a hot air gun.
-Not recommended but is the fastest solution that avoids the sparkfun breakout.

-## Possible features for V3
+## Possible features for V4
 * TVS diode protection for GPIO pins (including LED drivers)
-* Hookup accelerometer interrupt pins
-* Remove C14!
-* use pogopads instead of solder jumpers for bootstraping
-* probably should move A2_CS off gpio46
-* Use PCB trace antenna for main Antenna?
-* move away from JST SH?
-* option to provide 3.3v or Vin to leds?
-* remove pins for h3lis Sparkfun breakout?